-Our doctors are available 24 hours a day for emergency eyecare.
+Our doctors are available after hours for emergency eyecare.
 Outside of regular business hours, please call our main number (856-455-5500) and listen to the message for contact instructions.

 1. All patients and staff must wear a mask/cloth covering.
 We ask that you please bring your own as there is a national shortage and we cannot provide one for each patient.
 If you do not abide by this, you will not be seen.

 2. You will be screened for COVID-19 symptoms.
 This is mandated by the state, so please expect the questions.
 We ask if you are feeling under the weather or have been in contact with someone with COVID in the last 2 weeks, please reschedule after 2 weeks since exposure/sickness.